top of page

 Things to consider planting.
 This is not an exhaustive list - just some ideas:

-• Direct sow sweet peas, fava beans, and root crops like beets, carrots, turnips, parsnips.
+• Direct sow sweet peas, fava beans, and root crops like beets, carrots, turnips.
 Swiss chard and cool-weather leafy greens like lettuce, spinach, arugula, kale, mustards, and others can be direct sowed or planted out as transplants.
 To ensure we get a good harvest of leafy greens throughout the season, we like to have both transplants and seeds ready to go if we can.

 • Plant perennial herbs out into the garden.
 Lemon balm, rosemary, oregano, thyme, mints, and more.